iree-org/iree/mkdocs/docs/index.md

 - [x] Low overhead, pipelined execution for efficient power and resource usage
 - [x] Binary size as low as 30KB on embedded systems
 - [x] Debugging and profiling support
-- [ ] Support for running quantized models (Coming soon!)
+- [ ] Support for running quantized models (coming soon!)

 ### Support matrix

 The IREE compiler tools run on :fontawesome-brands-linux: Linux,
 :fontawesome-brands-windows: Windows, and :fontawesome-brands-apple: macOS.
-IREE supports compiling from a variety of ML frameworks and running compiled models on a wide range of platforms, CPU architectures, and hardware accelerators.
+IREE supports importing from a variety of ML frameworks and running models on a wide range of platforms, CPU architectures, and hardware accelerators.

 Model formats